jeffplourde/openice/_drafts/2015-07-17-three-days-with-intel-edison.md

 __Connecting Bluetooth devices__

-Basic instructions from Intel can be found [here]()
+Basic instructions from Intel can be found [here](https://software.intel.com/en-us/articles/intel-edison-board-getting-started-with-bluetooth).
+Unfortunately, it appears that this pairing process has to be repeated each time the device is restarted.

 1. Activate a Bluetooth device in discoverable mode.
-We tested with a Nonin Onyx II pulse oximeter which powers on and becomes discoverable when a finger is present.
+We tested with a Nonin Onyx II pulse oximeter which uses legacy Bluetooth pairing.
+The Nonin pulse oximeter powers on and becomes discoverable when a finger is inserted.
 1. Unblock bluetooth capabilities. `rfkill unblock bluetooth`
 1. Start an interactive bluetooth control console and issue the following commands. `bluetoothctl`
+    1.  `devices` (check to see if the device you are attempting to connect was previously paired, if so remove)
+    1.  `remove <device id>` (in case the device had been previously discovered)
     1.  `agent KeyboardDisplay`
     1.  `default-agent`
     1.  `scan on`
     1. What until the device is discovered and note the address of the device
     1.  `scan off`
-    1.  `remove <device id>` (in case the device had been previously discovered)
     1.  `pair <device id>`
     1. When prompted enter pairing code
     1.  `trust <device id>` (trust this device for future connections)